ExaGPT: Example-Based Machine-Generated Text Detection for Human Interpretability: Related Work

-Unlike prior interpretable detectors, our ExaGPT is grounded by the human decision-making process \cite{maurer06,barron-cedeno-etal-2013-plagiarism} of verifying the origin of a text and can provide more interpretable evidence, as explained in the previous sections.
+Unlike prior interpretable detectors, ExaGPT is grounded in the human decision-making process for verifying the origin of a text \cite{maurer06,barron-cedeno-etal-2013-plagiarism} and can provide more interpretable evidence, as explained in the previous sections.

-\paragraph{Example Retrieval for Interpretability.} Beyond the field of LLM text detection, presenting retrieved similar examples has contributed to improving the interpretability of models in various natural language processing tasks.
-These tasks range from text generation, e.g.,~machine translation \cite{khandelwal2020nearest}, to sequential text classification, e.g.,~part-of-speech tagging \cite{wiseman-stratos-2019-label}, named entity recognition \cite{jurafsky2020proceedings}, and grammatical error correction \cite{kaneko-etal-2022-interpretability}.
+\paragraph{Example Retrieval for Interpretability.} Beyond LLM text detection, presenting retrieved similar examples has contributed to improving the interpretability of models in various natural language processing tasks.
+These tasks range from text generation, e.g.,~machine translation \citep{khandelwal2020nearest}, to sequential text classification, e.g.,~part-of-speech tagging \citep{wiseman-stratos-2019-label}, and grammatical error correction \citep{kaneko-etal-2022-interpretability}.
 At each time step, these methods predict a token or a label from the output distribution of a base model interpolated with the distribution derived from retrieved nearest neighbor examples.

 Our work has a similar direction of using retrieved similar examples for better interpretability with prior studies in other NLP tasks.
-In LLM text detection, it is particularly crucial to segment the target text into $n$-gram spans for better interpretability, with labels assigned individually \cite{cheng2025beyond}.
-Thus, ExaGPT offers a unique mechanism that retrieves similar span examples for each $n$-gram span in the target text and optimizes the final span segmentation based on the examples using dynamic programming.
+In LLM text detection, it is particularly crucial to segment the target text into n-gram spans for better interpretability, with labels assigned individually \cite{cheng2025beyond}.
+Therefore, ExaGPT offers a unique mechanism that retrieves similar span examples for each span in the target text and optimizes the final span segmentation using dynamic programming.